eyra/eyra-fertility-prediction-challenge/description.md

 |    | cf20m029       |       0.77 |        0.46 |     0.23 | 0.29 | In what year did you start living together with your partner?               | Family & Household           |   2020 |

 As can be observed, the most relevant variables seem to be those related to the desire to have a child, as well as income, age and civil status.
-It's interesting to note that the variable that indicates whether the person goes to the gynaecologist seems to be a good predictor of fertility: it might allow to identify pregnant women.
+It's interesting to note that the variable that indicates whether the person goes to the gynaecologist seems to be a good predictor of fertility: one hypothesis is that it might allow to identify pregnant women.
 Overall, these variables not only make logical sense but are also partially aligned with our initial assumptions.

 ### Missing values